Northern Ireland: getting the right treatment and care

 Citizens Advice

 Citizens Advice provides advice to everyone on their rights and responsibilities.
-They have advice about health services.
+They have information about your rights as an NHS patient.

 Was this article helpful?